Inside: Potty training nap time tips, including how to drop the nap diapers and supplies for potty training and naps.

 Create a rhythm and ritual around using the potty before nap.
 Just like you created rituals and routines to help with sleep when your toddler was little, you'll find that having a routine helps normalize peeing in the potty before nap.
 To set up for success, you want to make peeing in the potty before nap a routine ritual for your toddler.
 Looking for more support on talking through routines?
 I love this book for talking through the details of the day (so your child feels more choice and control in a fun way) and this book for everyday routines like getting dressed.

 So now you have a starting point for how to set up your toddler for naps as you move through potty training.

 Then be prepared to be the mama who's getting asked all the questions when the conversation turns back to naps..

 And the word gets out that your toddler is happily napping WITHOUT a nap diaper!

 Looking for books to help center your child on napping (diapers on or off?)...then here are a few favorites for your children's library.

 I Will Take a Nap: If you're not familiar with the Elephant and Piggie series, you're in for a treat.
 Hard to say who will be giggling more — you or your toddler.

 What Is Sleep?: Not only does this book put the focus on what's most important here (sleep!!), but the lift-a-flap design is a good way to engage your toddler to settle down for a story and quiet time.

-Dragon Post: This is the #1 most requested book in our home right now.
+Dragon Post: This has been the #1 most requested book in our home.
 It's so unique and a super fun read.
 Plus, the illustrations are SO good.
 Your child will love pulling out the letters and hearing this fun story about a dragon.
-I prefer interactive books for times of resistance (like getting overtired kiddos to quiet down for a nap).
+I prefer interactive books for times of resistance (like getting overtired toddlers to quiet down for a nap).